Loops on schemes and the algebraic fundamental group: Monodromy

 \section{Monodromy}

 \mylabel{Monodromy}

 Let $Y$ be a scheme, and write $(\FinEt/Y)$ for the category of $Y$-schemes $X$ whose structure morphism $f:X\ra Y$ is finite and \'etale.
 Note that such an $f$ is proper, affine, flat, of finite presentation, and for each point $b\in Y$ the fiber $f^{-1}(b)$ is the spectrum of some \'etale algebra over the residue field $k=\kappa(b)$.
-See, e.g., \cite{Lenstra 1985}, Theorem 5.10 and Exercise 5.21, for the following result.
+For the following result, see for example \cite{Lenstra 1985}, Theorem 5.10 and Exercise 5.21.